VanderpoelLiam/liamvanderpoel.com/content/articles/llm-memory-usage/index.md

 ![Float32 to Float16 conversion](float32-to-float16.png)*Float32 to Float16 conversion with underflow figure from [Float32 vs Float16 vs BFloat16](https://newsletter.theaiedge.io/p/float32-vs-float16-vs-bfloat16)*

 This leads to an issue as we want to fit the exponent with value `81` using 5 bits of memory.
-This is not possible as 5 bits can only store integers until `63` hence we get an underflow as the dynamic range of a float16 is not large enough to accommodate numbers closer to zero than \\(2^{-5} \approx 1 \cdot 10^{-3}\\).
+This is not possible as 5 bits can only store integers until `63` so we get an underflow error as the dynamic range of a float16 is not large enough to accommodate numbers closer to zero than \\(2^{-5} \approx 1 \cdot 10^{-3}\\).

-While this might seem like a tangent, LLMs are just a big bag of floats.
-Many of the tricks we will cover on how to reduce the memory usage of LLMs involve tradeoffs between the different ways we can represent the models weights in memory during training and inference.
+While this might seem like a tangent, **LLMs are just a big bag of floats**.
+To understand how much memory is needed during training, fine-tuning and inference requires an understanding the tradeoffs between the different ways we can represent these floats in memory.

 ## Estimating GPU memory requirements

+START HERE: At this point we understand that LLMs are big bags of floats and so loading the model onto the GPU depends on what format the weights are stored in.

 Therefore, it follows that VRAM (GPU memory) requirement to load a `X` billion parameter model is `(bytes per parameter) * X * 10^9` bytes or `(bytes per parameter) * X` GB.
 So the ballpark memory requirements per billion parameters are: